tasmota/docs/docs/Berry.md

     Booh!
     ```

+Timers are scheduled roughly within 50 milliseconds ticks.
+This means that you cannot have better than 50 ms resolution, and `set_timer(0, <function>`) will schedule the function 50 ms later.
+In certain cases, you need to defer a function to an immediate future; for such case use `tasmota.defer(<function>)` which will run the function typically within the next millisecond.

 #### A word on functions and closure

 Berry is a functional language, and includes the very powerful concept of a *closure*.
 In a nutshell, it means that when you create a function, it can capture the values of variables when the function was created.
 This roughly means that it does what intuitively you would expect it to do.